Generic Name: dabrafenib (da bRAF e nib)

 See also: Side effects (in more detail)

 Usual Adult Dose for Melanoma - Metastatic:

-Duration of therapy: Until disease progression or unacceptable toxicity occurs
+-Continue until disease progression or unacceptable toxicity occurs.

-Comments: Confirm the presence of BRAF V600E mutation in tumor specimens prior to initiation.
+-Confirm the presence of BRAF V600E mutation in tumor specimens prior to initiation as a single agent.

 What other drugs will affect dabrafenib?

 Other drugs may interact with dabrafenib, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 Where can I get more information?

 - Your pharmacist can provide more information about dabrafenib.